Nebula-Modding/.github/profile/README.md

   # Our Philosophy

-  We believe that minecraft mods have to come from the heart
+  We believe that Minecraft mods have to come from the heart

   This is why we have no set release dates for any of our mods

   # Our Members

-- @DylThePill (Feel free to ping) - Project Manager, Developer
+- @DylThePill - Project Manager, Developer

 - @Lemon - Project Co-Manager, Artist